NethServer/docs/administrator-manual/en/mail.rst

 By default, all users can train the filters using this technique.
 If a group called ``spamtrainers`` exists, only users in this group will be allowed to train the filters.

+The bayesian filter training applies to all users on the system, not only the user that marked an email as spam or ham.

+It is important to understand how the Bayesian tests really work:

+* It does not outright flag messages as spam if they contain a specific subject, or sender address.
+It is only collecting specific characteristics of the message.

+* A message can only be flagged one time.
+If the same message is flagged multiple times, it will not affect anything as the dynamic tests have already been trained by that message.

+* The Bayesian tests **are not active until it has received enough information.
+This includes a minimum of 200 spams AND 200 hams (false positives).**

 .. note:: It is a good habit to frequently check the Junk folder
           in order to not losing email wrongly recognized as spam.